Lacuna-JDCE/lacuna-stats-tools/README.md

 ### 1. Setup
 Create a folder named _processed_.
-For each application, create a folder in the _processed_ folder (e.g. _processed/my-app/_) In this folder, add the different versions, modified by analyzers (e.g. _processed/my-app/original/_, _processed/my-app/static/_, _processed/my-app/dynamic/_).
+For each application, create a folder in the _processed_ folder (e.g. _processed/my-app/_) In this folder, add the different versions, modified by different analyzers (e.g. _processed/my-app/original/_, _processed/my-app/static/_, _processed/my-app/dynamic/_).

 ### 2. Modify scripts